1990 Chicago White Sox season

 The 1990 Chicago White Sox season was the White Sox's 91st season.
-They finished with a record of 94-68, good enough for 2nd place in the American League West, 9 games behind of the 1st place Oakland Athletics, as the White Sox played their final season at the aging Comiskey Park before moving to the new US Cellular Field the next season.
+They finished with a record of 94–68, good enough for second place in the American League West, 9 games behind of the first place Oakland Athletics, as the White Sox played their final season at the aging Comiskey Park before moving to the new Comiskey Park the next season.

 Regular season

 In the summer of 1990, Michael Jordan took batting practice at Comiskey Park.
 The following year, Upper Deck created a baseball card of Michael Jordan and it was numbered SP1.

+The White Sox and Texas Rangers were involved in the longest rain delay in baseball history at 7 hours and 23 minutes at Comiskey Park on August 12.
+Behind the delay's length was the White Sox's insistence that the game be rescheduled at Comiskey four days later when both teams were idle and not at Arlington Stadium the subsequent weekend, which was rejected by the Rangers.
+The gamesmanship between the two sides resulted in the contest eventually played as part of a twi-night doubleheader at Arlington on August 17.

 Bobby Thigpen had the best season of his career in 1990, setting the major league record of 57 saves.
 He also maintained a 1.83 ERA and was named to the AL All-Star team.
 He also blew eight saves that season, including two three-run leads.

-In anticipation of the move to new Comiskey Park, the White Sox adopted classic pinstriped uniforms late in the 1990 season along with the alternate black jerseys, instantly jumping to the top of the league in merchandise sales.
-Originally to be premiered in the 1991 season, the Sox sported the jerseys during their final days at the old ballpark.
+In anticipation of the move to new Comiskey Park, the White Sox on July 2 unveiled new team colors of black and silver and uniforms based on the ones worn in 1959 and the early-1970s featuring a return of pinstripes to the home version.
+The uniform ensemble was originally scheduled to debut the following season, but its popularity with the fans resulted in the White Sox officially making the change beginning with the opening game of its final homestand of the campaign on September 25.
+The ballclub instantly jumped to the top of MLB merchandise sales.